ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 . "$HOME/.cargo/env"            # For sh/bash/zsh/ash/dash/pdksh
 source "$HOME/.cargo/env.fish"  # For fish
 ```
-If you get *linker errors*, you should install a C compiler, which will typically include a linker.
+If you get *linker errors*, you should install a C compiler, which will typically include a *linker*.
 Rust uses the linker to join its compiled outputs into one file.

 Reload the shell configuration to update the `PATH` environment variable.

+Check if you have Rust installed:

 ```unix
 $ rustc --version